stranxik/dataflow-ai/README.md

 ## 📜 License

-This project is distributed under the MIT license.
+This project is distributed under the Polyform Small Business License 1.0.0.

+For full license details, see the [LICENSE](LICENSE) file.